splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

     - :strong:`Solution`
   * - Active runner
     - At least one runner is actively checking in.
-    - If no runners are checking in, set up new runners for the private location.
+    - If no runners are checking in, set up new runners for the Private location.
   * - Used in tests
-    - The private location is currently being used in one or more tests.
+    - The Private location is currently being used in one or more tests.
-    - Add the private location to one or more tests.
+    - Add the Private location to one or more tests.
   * - Clear queue
     - The queue for a given location is being cleared periodically and is not backed up.
-    - If the queue is backed up, add new runner(s) to the private location.
+    - If the queue is backed up, add new runner(s) to the Private location.

 Troubleshoot queue length and latency
 ---------------------------------------------------